apache/pulsar/site2/docs/admin-api-packages.md

 > **Note**
 > This page only includes some of the most frequently used operations.
-> * For more information about the commands, flags, descriptions, and more in Pulsar administrator, see [Pulsar admin](https://pulsar.apache.org/tools/pulsar-admin/) page.
+> * For more information about the commands, flags, descriptions, and more in Pulsar administrator, see [Pulsar admin](https://pulsar.apache.org/tools/pulsar-admin/).
-> * For more information about the parameters, responses, samples, and more in REST API, see [REST API](https://pulsar.incubator.apache.org/admin-rest-api#/) page.
+> * For more information about the parameters, responses, samples, and more in REST API, see {@inject: rest:REST:/} API.
-> * For more information about the classes, methods, descriptions, and more Java administrator API, see [Java admin API](https://pulsar.apache.org/api/admin/2.8.0-SNAPSHOT/) page.
+> * For more information about the classes, methods, descriptions, and more Java administrator API, see [Java admin API](https://pulsar.apache.org/api/admin/).